Nicktld/gitNotes_from_Liao/gitNotes_from_Liao.md

-# <p align = "center"> Git笔记 </p>
+# <p align = "center"> Git Notes </p>
-## Git介绍
+## Introduction
-- Git is a distributed version control system.
+- **Git** is a distributed version control system.
-- SVN vs Git, Centralized or Distributed?
+- **SVN** vs **Git**, Centralized or Distributed?
-The main difference between SVN and Git is where the files and historical data are stored.
-  - SVN has a central server to store all files and historical data and developers commit their changes directly to that central server repository.
+  - **SVN** has a central repository to store all files and historical data.
-However, working on a central server means there is a single point of failure.
-I f there is an error, it can destory all builds.
-Limited offline access is a frequent point of complaint.
-  - Git has a central repository as well as a series of local repositories.
+  **Git** has a central repository as well as a series of local repositories.
 Local repositories are exact copies of the central repository complete with the entire history of changes.

+  - **SVN** developers commit their changes directly to that central server repository.
+Offline access is limited.
-Developers work on their local repositories and get ready to merge into the central repository.
-Unlike SVN, Git can work offline, allowing your team to continue working without losing features if they lose connection.
+  **Git** developers work on their local repositories and then merge into the central repository, allowing them to continue working without losing features if they lose conncetion.

+  - **SVN** may have a single point of failure.
+If there is an error, it can destory all builds.
+When the central repository is broken, developers have to wait until the central repository is fixed.
+  **Git** developers can continue to commit code locally until the central repository is fixed.
-## Git命令
+## Git Commands
-### Git配置
+### Git Configuration
 ```bash
 $ git config --global user.name "Your Name"
 $ git config --global user.email "email@example.com"
 ```
-`git config`命令的`--global`参数，表明这台机器上的所有Git仓库都会使用这个配置，也可以对某个仓库指定不同的用户名和邮箱地址。
+The parameter `--global` indicates all repositories in this PC will share the same configuration.

-### 创建版本库
+### Build a repository
-#### 初始化一个Git仓库
+#### Initialization
 ```bash
 $ git init
 ```
-#### 添加文件到Git仓库
-包括两步：
+#### Add files to a repository
 ```bash
 $ git add <file>
 $ git commit -m "description"
 ```
-`git add`可以反复多次使用，添加多个文件，`git commit`可以一次提交很多文件，`-m`后面输入的是本次提交的说明，可以输入任意内容。
+You can use `git add` multiple times to track multiple files, and then use `git commit` to add all changes to the repository.
+The parameter `-m` indicates comments for this commit.

-### 查看工作区状态
+### Check Working directory
 ```bash
 $ git status
 ```
-### 查看修改内容
+### Check changes
 ```bash
 $ git diff
 ```